A timeline of the ‘Rust’ movie set shooting and the ensuing criminal cases - KESQ

 By Eric Levenson, CNN

-(CNN) — The actor Alec Baldwin and several crew members gathered in a church at a New Mexico ranch on October 21, 2021, to rehearse a scene from their upcoming Western film “Rust.”
+(CNN) — Actor Alec Baldwin and several crew members gathered in a church at a New Mexico ranch on October 21, 2021, to rehearse a scene from their upcoming Western film “Rust.”

 Then came the unexpected gunshot.